Annique Theron: Rooibos wealth

 She was at first met with skepticism, but was undeterred by the lack of resources and support.
 In 1971, she began Annekie Theron Ondernemings, which several years later was renamed Forever Young (Edms.)
 Bpk.
 The company manufactured health and skin care products made from rooibos extract.
 To give the products an international flair, Annekie named the line Annique.

 Annique received two gold medals in 1997 from the World Intellectual Property Organization in Geneva.
 For her development of the Annique products, Theron was also named Female Inventor of the Year.

 Theron, whose husband died in 1990, was 72 when she earned her doctorate in alternative medicine from the Commonwealth Open University, fulfilling in a way her lifelong dream of becoming a doctor.
 In 2005, she set up a new headquarters in Irene, Pretoria, and the following year the 35th anniversary of the business was celebrated with a special rejuvenation cream.
 Ernest du Toit was appointed chief executive of the company on February 1, 2008, and two years later the Theron family sold the company.
 With the celebration of the 40th anniversary of the business in 2011, the name was changed once more to Annique Health and Beauty.
 As of 2016, the company employed 15,000 consultants and marketed 200 products.

-Dr. Annique Theron, as she would come to be known in her later years, published her autobiography, Manna – My verhaal van rooibostee en wonderwerke ("Manna - My story of rooibos tea and miracles") in 2009.
+Theron published her autobiography, Manna – My verhaal van rooibostee en wonderwerke ("Manna - My story of rooibos tea and miracles") in 2009.